petkaantonov/bluebird/docs/docs/api/promise.map.md

 reading files: 9ms
 ```

 The order `map` calls the mapper function on the array elements is not specified, there is no guarantee on the order in which it'll execute the `map`er on the elements.
-This makes sense because the order of the even with the `{concurrency: 1}`.
-For order guarantee in sequential execution - see [Promise.each](.).
+For order guarantee in sequential execution - see [Promise.mapSeries](.).
 </markdown></div>

 <div id="disqus_thread"></div>